flame-engine/flame/tutorials/space_shooter/README.md

-# space_shooter
+# Flame tutorial

-Space Shooter is a Flame Tutorial which covers several parts of the engine.
+In this Flame tutorial we build a space shooter game which covers several parts of the engine.

-The reader will build a classic space shooter game.